Variational formulations of transport phenomena on combinatorial meshes: Introduction

+Discrete topology methods offer an alternative foundation through particle-based approaches including molecular dynamics \cite{santamaria2023MD}, peridynamics \cite{madenci2014PD}, smoothed particle hydrodynamics \cite{filho2019SPH}, and discrete element methods \cite{jebahi2015DEM}.
+These methods naturally handle atomic and mesoscopic phenomena but lack explicit topological connectivity, making it difficult to enforce constraints and predict emergent behaviours.
+Their absence of intrinsic volume concepts hampers effective treatment of long-range interactions.
+A significant limitation is their reliance on heuristic force laws that may lack physical justification.

-The constraints of the discrete and continuous topologies can be avoided by adopting another topological foundation for modelling - cell complexes.
-These are collections of cells of different topological dimensions arranged/glued following specific rules and are studied in algebraic topology \cite{kozlov2008, knudson2022}.
-Unlike the continuum approach, which relies on smooth differentiable manifolds, or discrete particle methods that lack explicit topological structure, cell complexes naturally encode the connectivity and geometry of complex material domains.
-This makes them particularly well-suited for modelling materials with intricate microstructures, such as polycrystalline metals, composite materials, and biological tissues.
-Therefore, we will refer to cell complexes as the natural topology $T(N)$.
+The constraints of both discrete and continuous topologies can be overcome by adopting cell complexes \cite{kozlov2008,knudson2022} as the topological foundation for modelling.
+Cell complexes are collections of cells of different topological dimensions arranged following specific rules, studied in algebraic topology.
+Unlike continuum approaches relying on smooth differentiable manifolds, or discrete particle methods lacking explicit topological structure, cell complexes naturally encode the connectivity and geometry of complex material domains.
+This makes them particularly suited for modelling materials with intricate microstructures, such as polycrystalline metals, composite materials, and biological tissues.

-In a previous work \cite{berbatov2022diffusion}, we showed a formulation of the conservation of scalar quantities (mass, energy, charge) in cell complexes that was analogous to the strong (differential) form in the continuum settings.
-The formulation used combinatorial differential forms, introduced by Forman \cite{forman2002combinatorial}, for which we proposed the metric-dependent operations required to describe the physics, showed the construction of boundary value problems on cell complexes, and applied the method to analysis of diffusion in composites with complex arrangements of components.
-One drawback of the strong form's analogue is the approximate way of applying Neumann boundary conditions.
-The weak (integral) formulations of the conservation laws avoid this approximation.
+In previous work \cite{berbatov2022diffusion}, we demonstrated a formulation of scalar conservation laws (mass, energy, charge, volume) on cell complexes analogous to the strong (differential) form in continuum settings.
+The formulation used combinatorial differential forms, introduced by Forman \cite{forman2002combinatorial}, extended with metric-dependent operations for physics applications.
+We showed construction of boundary value problems on cell complexes and applied the method to diffusion in composites with complex component arrangements.
+However, the strong form's analogue approximated Neumann boundary conditions.
+Weak (integral) formulations avoid this approximation and provide the natural setting for numerical implementation.